oracle/terraform-provider-oci/website/docs/r/database_autonomous_container_database_snapshot_standby.html.markdown

 * `provisionable_cpus` - An array of CPU values that can be used to successfully provision a single Autonomous Database.
 * `provisioned_cpus` - The number of CPUs provisioned in an Autonomous Container Database.
 * `reclaimable_cpus` - CPUs that continue to be included in the count of CPUs available to the Autonomous Container Database even after one of its Autonomous Database is terminated or scaled down.
 You can release them to the available CPUs at its parent Autonomous VM Cluster level by restarting the Autonomous Container Database.
-* `recovery_appliance_details` - Information about the recovery appliance configuration associated with the Autonomous Container Database.
-	* `allocated_storage_size_in_gbs` - The storage size of the backup destination allocated for an Autonomous Container Database to store backups on the recovery appliance, in GBs, rounded to the nearest integer.
-	* `recovery_window_in_days` - Number of days between the current and earliest point of recoverability covered by automatic backups.
-	* `time_recovery_appliance_details_updated` - The time when the recovery appliance details are updated.
 * `reserved_cpus` - The number of CPUs reserved in an Autonomous Container Database.
 * `role` - The Data Guard role of the Autonomous Container Database or Autonomous Database, if Autonomous Data Guard is enabled.
 * `service_level_agreement_type` - The service level agreement type of the container database.
 The default is STANDARD.